MagnetarIT/Packer-Update/README.md

 # Packer-Update
-Download and install packer on OSX
+Download and install/update packer on OSX